NiMet predicts cloudiness, thunderstorms Sunday to Tuesday

-According to the agency, there are prospects of thunderstorms over parts of Borno, Yobe, Adamawa, Taraba, Bauchi and Gombe during the afternoon and evening period.
+According to the agency, there are prospects of thunderstorms over parts of Borno, Yobe, Adamawa, Taraba, Bauchi, and Gombe during the afternoon and evening periods.

-“In the afternoon and evening hours, few thunderstorms and rains are anticipated over parts of Benue, Nasarawa and Kogi.
+“In the afternoon and evening hours, few thunderstorms and rains are anticipated over parts of Benue, Nassarawa, and Kogi.

 “The Southern states are expected to be cloudy during the morning hours with chances of light rains over parts of Akwa Ibom and Cross River.